The Role of a Physician Assistant

 Our PANCE pass rate in 2019 for our first class of 19 graduates was a First Time Taker Pass Rate of 95%.

 Important Information About Programs Leading to Licensure

 Each state has its own individual licensing boards along with their own Physician Assistant licensure requirements.
-The master’s degree program in Physician Assistant Studies at the University of South Carolina is provisionally accredited by the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA), thereby making its graduates eligible to sit for the Physician Assistant National Certifying Examination (PANCE) and professional licensure in the state of South Carolina.
-However, we cannot confirm that the program meets the requirements for professional licensure in other states.
-Students living outside of South Carolina should click here for information regarding state licensure specific to individual states throughout the U.S. The University of South Carolina School of Medicine Physician Assistant program requires that all core supervised clinical practical experiences (SCPE) must be completed within the state of South Carolina.
+The master’s degree program in Physician Assistant Studies at the University of South Carolina is provisionally accredited by the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA), and by virtue of that accreditation, its graduates are eligible to sit for the Physician Assistant National Certifying Examination (PANCE).
+As of July 2020, all 50 states require graduation from an ARC-PA accredited program and National Commission on Certification of Physician Assistants (NCCPA) certification following the successful completion of the PANCE as conditions for initial PA licensure.
+Besides initial PANCE certification, we cannot confirm that the program meets any additional requirements for professional licensure in states other than South Carolina.
+Students seeking licensure outside of South Carolina should click here for information regarding state licensure specific to individual states throughout the U.S.